chrisng93/url-fetcher/README.md

 # URL Fetcher

 URL fetcher with a job queue.
-Workers fetch the HTML from the queue and insert it into the database.
+Workers fetch the HTML from URLs in the queue and insert it into the database.

 ## Usage